Change of alliance's name won't wash off opposition's sins: PM Modi | Politics

 Prime Minister Narendra Modi asserted on Monday the opposition alliance might have changed its name from UPA to INDIA but it will not be able to wash off its ''sins of corruption and misgovernance''.

-Addressing a meeting of 44 NDA MPs from the western part of Uttar Pradesh from upto the Kanpur-Bundelkhand region, he said the ruling alliance has been serving society and the country and receiving people's blessings, sources said.
+Addressing a meeting of about 45 NDA MPs from the western part of Uttar Pradesh upto the Kanpur-Bundelkhand region, he said the ruling alliance has been serving society and the country and receiving people's blessings, sources said.

-Modi asked MPs to go to people with positive message around the government's work and advised them to spend maximum time about people to reach out to them.
+Modi asked MPs to go to people with positive message around the government's work and advised them to spend maximum time in reaching out to people.

 He later spoke to the alliance MPs from West Bengal, Odisha and Jharkhand at a similar meeting on the Parliament annexe.